DreamPurchaseZnz/Tensorflow_Learning/Module: tf.md

 tf.tile                                      ---> Construct a tenosr by tiling a given tensor tf.concat                                    ---> Concatenates tensors along one dimension tf.minimum                                   ---> Returns the min of x and y (i.e. x < y ? x : y) element-wise. tf.maximum
+tf.pad
 ```
 ## tf.cond

 ```
 cond(
-    pred,                                   ---> a scalar determining whether  to return the result of true_fn or false_fn true_fn=None,                           ---> the callable to be performed if pred is True false_fn=None,                          ---> the callable to be performed if pred is False strict=False,                           ---> a boolean that enables/disables strict mode
+    pred,                                   ---> a scalar determining whether
+                                                 to return the result of true_fn or false_fn true_fn=None,                           ---> the callable to be performed if pred is True false_fn=None,                          ---> the callable to be performed if pred is False strict=False,                           ---> a boolean that enables/disables strict mode